MicrosoftDocs/dynamics365smb-docs/business-central/banks-formats-faq.md

 ### Is there no plan to support banking connectivity in [!INCLUDE[prod_short](includes/prod_short.md)] in the future?

 Yes, Microsoft wants to enable you to connect to your bank and perform fundamental tasks in a modern and secure manner.
-That's why Microsoft supports partners who create apps for this purpose.
+This is why Microsoft supports partners who create apps for this purpose.

 ## See also